 - Sornàs engravings and Terra de la Mola engravings - Ordino.
 Large groups of engravings in cliffs, made since the prehistoric times until the 18th century.
 Engravings show horses, human-like figures, domes, crosses, also a weird depiction of a ritual amputation.

 - La Balma de la Margineda - Andorra la Vella.
 Rock shelter - former settlement of people who lived here since the 9,000 BC.
 Exploration of the remnants has provided important information about the life in Pyrenees in Mesolithic and Neolithic times, Bronze and Iron ages.
 Remains of cave paintings.

 - Roureda de la Margineda - Andorra la Vella.
 Remains of prehistoric and medieval settlement.
 First inhabited during the Bronze Age, 2,200 - 1,600 BC.
 Most of the visible structures though were build in the 12th - 13th centuries.

 - Church of Santa Coloma d'Andorra - Andorra la Vella.
 Oldest church in Andorra, first mentioned in 1044 AD, although it might be older.
 Church initially was built in local Pre-Romanesque style and has a prominent bell tower from the 12th century).
 Several original frescoes from the 12th century have been preserved inside the church.

 - Church of Sant Romà dels Vilars - Escaldes-Engordany.
-Very old church, a simple building built in the 10th century.
+Very old church, a simple building which was built in the 10th century.